-Fast and reliable - that's the pilot's verdict on our three Dauphin N2 helicopters.
+Fast and reliable - that's the pilot's verdict on our Dauphin N3 and Dauphin N3+ helicopters.

 What type of aircraft are they?

-Our three aircraft are all Eurocopter Dauphin AS365 N2 aircraft.
+The latest additions to our fleet are Eurocopter Dauphin AS365 N3 and N3+ aircraft, alongside our Eurocopter Dauphin AS365 N2 helicopter.
 These are medium-weight twin-engine helicopters that are used globally for civilian and military activity.
 No other air ambulance charity in the UK operates these aircraft.

 Where are they based?

-We bought the three aircraft separately between 2010 and 2011 from private owners.
-They now work across our two staffed bases – Langwathby near Penrith and Durham Tees Valley Airport near Darlington.
+We bought the three aircraft separately from private owners.
+They now work across our two staffed bases – Langwathby near Penrith and Progress House near Eaglescliffe.

 Have they got names?

-Two of our helicopters have names – the Guardian of the North and the Pride of Cumbria.
+Two of our helicopters have names – the Guardian of the North II and the Pride of Cumbria II.
 The third is nameless.
 However, each has its own unique registration: